Our Dream for ACP in Fort Worth, Texas

 Covid changed things.
 Texans are more aware that their healthcare status could change in an instance.
 We have a death averse culture, so dying & end of life issues are rarely discussed even with some terminally ill patients.
 This is not an acceptable standard of healthcare.

-Our Dream: Provide All Texans with Advance Care Planning (ACP) & ability to retrieve those decisions by clinicians; our beta site will start in the Spring of 2021 in Ft.
+Our Dream: Provide All Texans with Advance Care Planning (ACP) & ability to retrieve those decisions by clinicians; our beta site will start in the Summer of 2021 in Ft.
 Worth & grow statewide.

-Our Challenge: To revolutionize the process of ACP in Texas by creating a registry of all Texan’s ACP documents & make those medical wishes available so any physician with a web browser can know & honor those healthcare decisions.
-Few Texans have ACP documents; studies show our minority communities have even less.
+Our Challenge: To revolutionize the process of ACP in Fort Worth, Texas by creating a registry of all Texan’s ACP documents & make those medical wishes available so any physician with a web browser can know & honor those healthcare decisions.
+Few Fort Worthians have ACP documents; studies show our minority communities have even less.
 The elderly, terminally ill & underserved populations are struggling the most with Covid.
 Ours is a unique effort to reach the terminally ill, the frail & our minority community by embedding into physician’s offices & other trusted partners.

 This social intervention of providing ACP education, with documentation & storage is a radical change from the status quo.
-We seek for all Texans to benefit – especially our BIPOC neighbors, who may not have understood their health care rights & responsibilities.
+We seek for all Texans to benefit – especially our BIPOC neighbors (Black, Indigenous & people of color), who may not have understood their health care rights & responsibilities.
 C&P participated in a study that was reported in JAMA Network May 2020.
 1 The research question was: “Can a low-cost, easily scaled, end-of-life conversation game motivate underserved African American individuals to engage in advance care planning?”
 Currently, less than 25% of BIPOC have ACP planning.
 Hence, they are less likely to have their medical care wishes known & honored.
 This more informal approach to ACP yielded an increase in ACP document completion.
 If we want to increase concordant ACP wishes & care with BIPOC, then better methods of communication are in order to decrease the disparity.